Moustafa2719/jQuery-nav-plugin/README.md

             $(document).MSNAV({
                 // the elements than we need to applay the nav plugin on it
                 elements: ["#firstDiv", "#secondDiv", "#lastDiv"],
+                // optional just required in case you have a parallex sections with background image and you need to animate this image with scrolling
+                parallex: [".first-parallex", ".second-parallex"],
                 // the element that will wrap the bullets
                 nav: $('#nav'),
                 // the active class name